 Whether you're staying directly in the town of Samana or along the peninsula of the same name, there is loads to keep you busy in this area of the Dominican Republic.
 Relaxing on the beach is of course a favored pastime, and there are numerous great locations in the area, but exploring more of Mother Nature's bounty can take you from waterfalls to hidden caves.

-A second option to consider is Puerto del Valle.
+Another alternative for beach-goers to consider is Puerto del Valle.
 Puerto del Valle enjoy soft tan colored sand and dark blue waters.
 The beach is surrounded by steep hills, and features a cave.

 |Shipwreck Maritime Museum||(809) 538-2559||Central Samana|